solita/solita.github.com/_posts/2020-06-15-cheap-software-is-expensive.md

 - And to pair program or pair review the code, so that every line is checked by four eyeballs instead of two?
 - To make sure that the documentation is satisfactory so it can be maintained by other teams when necessary?
 - To make sure we have continuous deployment capability, both technically, and process-wise, so that we do not have to fear making changes, to fix bugs and to refactor code that's already being used
-- To make sure code is secure by design: Not having vulnerabilities to obvious well-known attacks since sql/xml/javascript/whateverinjection, cross-site scripting, etc. It's much cheaper to audit/hack yourself constantly than to wait for an external audit, a lot of handoffs, and task switching later.
+- To make sure code is secure by design: Not having vulnerabilities to obvious well-known attacks since SQL/XML/JavaScript/whatever -injection, cross-site scripting, etc. It's much cheaper to audit/hack yourself constantly than to wait for an external audit, a lot of handoffs, and task switching later.
 - To make sure GDPR privacy rules are being followed, not broken.
 The cost here can be up to 20 million euros or more, much more.

 So, what's the realistic estimate now for that component?
 And which one would you rather buy?
 There is probably a good middle-ground to be found, depending on what problem the software is trying to solve.
 But no matter what is the need, I would not myself be tempted to try luck-driven development.